andrej992/ionic-coffe-shop/README.md

 Now, you can use any of the command to run the application. ionic cordova run ios --device #iOS

-ionic cordova run android --device #Android
+ionic cordova run android --device #Androidd